JordiOrriols/react-visual-regression/README.md

 Device Emulation
-Select a device from the following list: https://github.com/GoogleChrome/puppeteer/blob/master/lib/DeviceDescriptors.js userAgent, width, height, deviceScaleFactor will be automatically filled.
+Select a device from the following list: https://github.com/GoogleChrome/puppeteer/blob/master/lib/DeviceDescriptors.js userAgent, width, height, deviceScaleFactor will be automatically used.

 ## Integration Example